-(3) These options vest in three equal annual installments beginning in February 2018, subject to performance conditions.
-Vesting of the first tranche which is included in the unearned total using the target shares granted, was subject to performance conditions related to the fiscal year ended December 31, 2017.
-The performance exceeded target resulting in the vesting of options greater than target as indicated below:
+(5) These stock awards vest in three equal annual installments beginning in February 2020, subject to performance conditions.
+Stock awards are shown in the table above at the target amount.
+The first tranche was subject to performance conditions related to the fiscal year ended December 31, 2019.
+The performance exceeded the target, resulting in the vesting of shares in the first quarter of 2020 greater than target as indicated below: